pixelsdb/pixels/docs/INSTALL.md

 especially for the `data-dir` and `*-urls`.

 ## Install Hadoop*
 Hadoop is optional.
-It is only needed if you want to use HDFS as an underlying storage.
+It is only needed if you want to use HDFS as the underlying storage.

-Pixels has been tested to be compatible with Hadoop-2.7.3 and Hadoop-3.3.1.
+Pixels has been tested on Hadoop-2.7.3 and Hadoop-3.3.1.
-Follow the official docs to install Hadoop.
+Follow the official documents to install Hadoop.

 Modify `hdfs.config.dir` in `PIXELS_HOME/pixels.properties`
 and point it to the `etc/hadoop` directory under the home of Hadoop.